JUNKO all began when I was making a junk model car from a juice carton with my kids and we didn’t have anything to make working wheels with… if only!

 I’m a graphic designer and I love making stuff, so it seemed fairly natural to start thinking about a solution to the wheels - by sketching, taking long baths etc. To start with, I wasn’t thinking it would become a product, but as time went on, with the plastic crisis and society producing more junk than we know what to do with it seemed like helping kids make working toys out of junk might just be about right for our times.

 There were a few puzzles to solve.
-I wanted the wheels to be able to attach to all shapes and types of junk: bendy, flat and curved.
-I wanted the wheels to be easily reusable and I also wanted them to have power but to not use a motor.
+I wanted the wheels to be able to attach to all shapes and types of junk, boxes, bottles, cartons which can be bendy, flat and curved.
+I wanted the wheels to be easily reusable and I also wanted them to have power but to not use a motor or batteries.
+That way the kit is mechanical, and kids can see and experiment with how it works and of course it's more eco-friendly.

 With some potential solutions the next step was to start testing.
 I learned some CAD in order to start designing parts.
 We then took the plunge and bought a 3D printer.
 I don't know how people did any of this without a 3D printer, they can be a bit of pain when they go wrong, but on the whole they're flipping amazing.
 So, two years later we’re launching JUNKO.
 It’s been a massive learning journey, we have literally bag-loads of prototypes (3D printed in eco-friendly PLA made from cornstarch you'll be pleased to hear).
 We tried, we failed, we tried again until eventually we had a system which is as flexible junk-wise as I think it can be.
 It's still junk modelling, still messy creative and fun, just better!